secretstartups/handbook/content/handbook/marketing/developer-relations/events.md

 ### Demos

-The Developer Evangelism and Technical Marketing teams are responsible for building demos for the booth staff to leverage when showcasing GitLab features to customers.
+The Developer Advocate team is responsible for building demos for the booth staff to leverage when showcasing GitLab features to customers.
 The demo environments consist of: